 Jason Snyder is a Senior Lecturer in American University's School of Education.

 Jason previously served as an education-law attorney and social studies teacher.
 He practiced education and appellate law at Hogan & Hartson LLP, where he advised school districts and drafted briefs in appellate courts, including the U.S. Supreme Court.
-Before joining the firm, Jason served as a law clerk to the Honorable Richard Leon of the U.S. District Court for the District of Columbia.
-He also taught government, history, and economics for six years in public secondary schools in California and Virginia and for one year at the China Foreign Affairs University in Beijing.
+Before joining the firm, Snyder served as a law clerk to the Honorable Richard Leon of the U.S. District Court for the District of Columbia.
+He also taught government, history, and economics for six years in public secondary schools and for one year at the China Foreign Affairs University in Beijing.